Labs-EU4/lambda-door-server/README.md

 ## Frontend Documentation

-See [Frontend Documentation](https://github.com/Labs-EU4/lambda-door-client) for details on the frontend of our project and more information about the team.
+See [Frontend Documentation](https://github.com/Labs-EU4/lambda-door-client) for details on the frontend of our project.